-While tourism does play a significant role, the economy in Thailand heavily relies on exports.
+Apart from income generated by tourism, the economy in Thailand also heavily relies on exports.
 It is one of the world’s largest agricultural exporters of produce such as rice, sugar, rubber and shrimp; and the country is a major producer of export automobiles, textiles and electronics.

 There are also strong manufacturing, logistics and communications industries, while the services sector contributes a quarter of the GDP in Thailand.

-While growth levels are expected to remain modest at best, at least until tensions around the political situation are relieved, Thailand still has one of the largest economies in Southeast Asia.
+While growth levels are expected to remain modest at best, at least until tensions around the political situation are relieved, Thailand still has the second largest economy in Southeast Asia.
 It also plays a major part in the Association of Southeast Asian Nations (ASEAN) with countries such as Malaysia, Singapore and Indonesia and others.

 On another positive note, the NCPO has put plans in place to return the country to a democratic system.
 This has helped along its modest recovery and it is hoped that it can bring more stability to the country over the next few years.